wandb/slate/source/index.html.md

 pip install wandb
 ```

-Wandb is a tool for people building machine learning models.
+WandB is a tool for people building machine learning models.

-Wandb helps with:
+WandB helps with:

 1. Tracking, saving and reproducing models.
 2. Visualizing results across models.